pimterry/loglevel/README.md

 This will return you the dictionary of all loggers created with `getLogger`, keyed off of their names.

+#### `log.rebuild([includeChildren])`

+Ensure the various logging methods (`log.info()`, `log.warn()`, etc.) behave as expected given the currently set logging level.
+Setting the `includeChildren` argument to `true` will also rebuild all child loggers of the logger this was called on.

+This is mostly useful for plugin development.
+When you call `log.setLevel()` or `log.setDefaultLevel()`, this is called automatically under the hood.
+However, if you change the logger’s `methodFactory`, you should use this to rebuild all the logging methods with your new factory.

+If you change the level of the root logger and want it to affect other child loggers that you’ve already created (and have not called `otherChildLogger.setLevel()` on), you can do so by calling `log.rebuild(true)`.

 ## Plugins

 ### Existing plugins